RicoKursidem/isThisNestle/README.md

 ## How To Contribute

-If there should be Names of Brands that aren't in the List, create an Issue and assign me and I will add these Brands
+If there should be Names of Brands that aren't in the List, create an Issue and assign me and I will add these Brands.

 ## How to Run without docker for testing